bensadeh/tailspin/README.md

 ## Overview

 `tailspin` works by reading through a log file line by line, running a series of regexes against each line.
-The regexes recognize patterns like dates, numbers, severity keywords and more.
+The regexes recognize patterns you expect to find in a logfile, like dates, numbers, severity keywords and more.

 `tailspin` does not make any assumptions on the format or position of the items it wants to highlight.
-For this reason, it requires no configuration or setup and will work predictably regardless of the format the log file is in.
+For this reason, it requires no configuration and the highlighting will work consistently across different logfiles.

 ## Installing